 saveBtn();

-What we’ve successfully done here is that we created another element within our html using createElement(which is our tag), we added a new class and then called our html input value using inputTag.value and finally appended this value to the display div.
-Now that we are able to display our input value, the next step is to save this input value in our browser local storage.
-To achieve this, the first thing to do is call the DOMContentLoaded event.
+What we’ve successfully done here is that we created another element within our HTML using createElement, added a new class and then called our HTML input value using inputTag.value and finally appended this value to the display div.
+Now that we can display our input value, the next step is to save this input value in our browser's local storage.

 document.addEventListener("DOMContentLoaded", showSavedResult);